kostajh/developer-docs/README.md

 2. Make your changes
    a.
 Edit an existing file
    b.
 If creating a new file, add a line entry to `index.rst` that corresponds to the new filename that you added
+3. Run the tests with `./run-tests.sh`
-3. Submit a pull request for the team to review
+4. Submit a pull request for the team to review